AtifAbbAsi19/ease-volley-wrapper/README.md

 ## To Do

-- Add support for SSL certificate and key pinning
+- Add support for SSL certificate and key pinning [In Progress]
 - Add support for multiple parallel requests
 - Make code coverage to 100%.